 The misguided belief that saturated fats cause heart disease is rooted in a famous study published in 1970 called “The Seven Countries Study”, in which renowned scientist Ancel Keys claimed that people in countries where more animal fat was eaten had more heart disease then people in countries where less animal fat was eaten.
-Not only was this study an epidemiological study, and therefore incapable of proving a causal link between any dietary factor and any disease, but the original study actually involved 22 countries, not 7; the data from the other 15 countries having been omitted for undisclosed reasons.
-When the data from all 22 countries were analyzed, no correlation between fat and heart disease was found (Yerushalmy and Hilleboe 1957).
+Not only was this study an epidemiological study, and therefore incapable of proving a causal link between any dietary factor and any disease, but there have been numerous studies showing no connection at all between saturated fat and heat disease, including a study of 22 countries published by Yerushalmy and Hilleboe in 1957 (see references below).

 The hypothesis that saturated fat causes heart disease now stands on very shaky ground; it is now controversial at best, if not obsolete.
 Researchers are finding much stronger evidence linking cholesterol dysregulation and heart disease to refined carbohydrates than to saturated fats (Halton 2006, Howard 2006, Mente 2009, Astrup 2010, and Jakobsen 2010).
-I will be writing in more detail about this important topic in future articles.
-If you are interested in a thorough review of the history of this controversy, I would highly recommend Gary Taubes’ book Good Calories, Bad Calories.
-To visit his blog, click here: www.garytaubes.com.
+If you are interested in a thorough review of the history of this controversy, I would highly recommend Nina Teicholz’s wonderful new book The Big Fat Surprise, and Gary Taubes’ book Good Calories, Bad Calories.

 What are omega-3 fatty acids?